matthuntsberry/styles-lint/README.md

 # LINT ENV

 ## My boilerplate setup for style and linting rules in one place.
 Package.json file shows what files are needed to get up and running with the correct packages.
+Run npm install in base folder.